TEN-framework/ten_framework/docs/ten_agent/create_an_extension_with_predefined_type/overview.md

 Currently, TEN Agent supports the following Extension types:

-- AsyncLLMBaseExtension: Designed for implementing large language model Extensions, such as those similar to OpenAI.
+- `AsyncLLMBaseExtension`: Designed for implementing large language model Extensions, such as those similar to OpenAI.
-- AsyncLLMToolBaseExtension: Used to implement tool Extensions for large language models.
+- `AsyncLLMToolBaseExtension`: Used to implement tool Extensions for large language models.
 These are Extensions that provide tool capabilities based on Function Call mechanisms.

 This abstraction helps standardize development while reducing repetitive work.